LihaoWang1991/Lihaowang1991.github.io/_posts/2019-01-13-Machine-Learning-on-Azure.md

 ```

 #### Create a training script
 To submit the job to the cluster, we need to create a training script.
 For the entire codes including tensorflow model functions please refer to my [Azure Notebook](https://handsignclassification-lihaowang.notebooks.azure.com/j/notebooks/Model/hand-sign-classification.ipynb#).
-I will only show the codes related to Azure machine learning model.
+Here I will only show the codes related to Azure machine learning model.

 The following script lets user feed in 1 parameter, the location of the data files (from datastore):
 ```